runtimeverification/evm-semantics/tests/analysis/README.md

                 <txExecState>
                     <program>   //Compiled Solidity Code                       </program>
                     ...
-                    // Symbolic Value TRANSFER represents the amount to be used in as argument to the transfer_from method
+                    // Symbolic Value TRANSFER represents the amount to be used
+                    // in as argument to the transferFrom method
                     <wordStack> TRANSFER:Int : REMAINING_STACK => ?W:WordStack </wordStack>
                     ...
-                    // In the Ethereum ABI conforming compiled code, the transfer_from function starts from program counter 818.
+                    // In the Ethereum ABI conforming compiled code,
+                    // the transferFrom function starts from program counter 818.
                     <pc>        818   => 1331                                  </pc>
                 </txExecState>
                 ...